 Nevertheless, mindlessly repeating TOEFL practice tests over and over again is not going to get the baby washed.
 This might well help your productive skills – reading and listening – but you should have extra support for the receptive skills: speaking and writing.
 The latter of these two can be approached in a number of ways by the autonomous learner, and there are numerous TOEFL writing practice tests free online.
 What is lacking, yet again, is the feedback.

 First, he needed a solid feedback loop.
 Whether this is done in a classroom, with a private teacher or online, it is imperative that anyone who is seriously considering taking on this challenging test get this sorted out from the get go.

 Next, in addition to having access to up-to-date TOEFL IBT material, Andre should have had someone break down the test into meaningful chunks for him.
-A knowledge of English and readiness for the test are not the same thing.
+Knowledge of English and readiness for the test are not the same thing.
 If you are serious about acing the TOEFL IBT, you will need to know what the best way of tackling multiple-choice questions is, what an integrated task is and how long you ought to be spending on note-taking before answering these sections.

 Finally, make sure you leave yourself with enough time to properly prepare for the TOEFL IBT.
-For a competent/advanced user or English, you should devote at least three weeks to preparation, and that means doing exercises, writing essays, practicing against the clock and – most importantly – sitting with an experienced teacher who really understands the TOEFL test.
+For a competent/advanced user of English, you should devote at least three weeks to prepare, and that means doing exercises, writing essays, practicing against the clock and – most importantly – sitting with an experienced teacher who really understands the TOEFL test.
 If you are starting at a lower level, obviously you should dedicate considerably more time to getting ready.

 It is a tired old saying, but while not everyone plans to fail, many – like Andre – fail to plan.
 Set yourself up with a solid study plan, find an experienced teacher and boost your chances of not having to sit the TOEFL more than once.